PigeonProtocolConsortium/pigeon-spec/README.md

 # Protocol Maturity

-The document below describes a protocol as it _should be_ rather than as it is.
-Although the [first implementation of a Pigeon protocol client](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby) is nearly complete, it is still a work in progress.
+The [first working implementation of a Pigeon protocol client](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby) is complete, but lacks documentation.
+Many lessons were learned while building the first working client and the protocol has changed slightly.
+This document may be slightly out of date.
+It will be updated soon.
+Feedback is welcome.

-This document does not yet describe a working protocol.
-It is a planning document for a protocol and the first software packages that will implement the protocol.
+This is a planning document for a protocol and the first software packages that will implement the protocol.

 # Why?